Azwan Ali Rahman: Back to the main team

 In 2022, DPMM played domestically for the Brunei FA Cup, with Azwan now serving as team captain.
 Azwan scored six goals at the campaign, including a first-half injury time equaliser in a 2–1 victory over Kasuka in the final at the Track & Field Sports Complex.

 When Azwan's team returned to the Singapore Premier League in 2023, he retained the captain's armband.
 He opened his scoring account for the campaign in a 3–4 loss to Balestier Khalsa on 10 March.
 In the 2023 Singapore Cup fixture on 24 September 2023, Azwan scored the first goal in a 1–1 draw against recently crowned 2023 Singapore Premier League champions, Albirex Niigata (S).

 Azwan scored his first goal for the 2024–25 season in an enthralling 3–3 draw against Geylang International on 22 June 2024, which was their first league match played at the Hassanal Bolkiah National Stadium since the COVID-19 pandemic.
 He ended the season with four goals in 27 appearances, with DPMM finishing their Singapore stint strongly with six straight league victories and managing to advance to the semi-finals of the 2024–25 Singapore Cup.
 He was selected for the ASEAN All-Stars in the Maybank Challenge Cup against Manchester United in Kuala Lumpur on 28 May but had to decline due to club commitments.

 After the departure of namesake Azwan Saleh before their return to the Malaysia Super League in the 2025–26 season, Azwan became the player currently holding the second-longest tenure in DPMM after Najib Tarif.
 He netted his first goal of the season against Kuching City in the 2025 Malaysia FA Cup round of 16 fixture on 16 August.

 In what was his 200th league appearance for DPMM, Azwan was made ineffective by the superstar midfield of Johor Darul Ta'zim in a 10–0 rout of his side by the Malaysian giants in Johor Bahru on 25 October 2025.
+Things turned for the better when he scored his first goal in the league against Immigration on 7 December in a 4–2 victory.